 Sultan joined Shatil in 2005.
 Sultan works to promote social change in the Negev through instruction and empowerment of local organizations and communities, with a special emphasis on the Bedouin Community.
 He supervises all Shatil Negev based activities.

-Prior to joining Shatil, Sultan founded the non-profit Negev Educational Association, where he supervised projects promoting early childhood education, weaving projects for Bedouin women and Jewish-Arab co-existence work.
+Prior to joining Shatil, Sultan founded the Negev Educational Association, where he supervised projects promoting early childhood education, weaving projects for Bedouin women and Jewish-Arab co-existence work.
 He has also served as Director of Educational Programs at the Negev Institute-AJEEC and as a facilitator in community schools run by the Israel Association of Community Centers.